lchestnutt/cardiotensor/paper/paper.md

 # Acknowledgements

+The authors would like to thank David Stansby for his guidance on the Python package structure, documentation framework, and best practices for scientific software development.

-This project has been made possible in part by grant number 2022-316777 from the Chan Zuckerberg Initiative DAF, an advised fund of Silicon Valley Community Foundation.
+This project has been made possible in part by grant number 2022‑316777 from the Chan Zuckerberg Initiative DAF, an advised fund of Silicon Valley Community Foundation.
+This work was also supported in part by the Wellcome Trust [310796/Z/24/Z].

-The authors also acknowledge ESRF beamtimes md1290 and md1389 as sources of the data.
+The authors gratefully acknowledge ESRF beamtimes md1290 and md1389 on BM18 as sources of the data.

+Peter D. Lee is a CIFAR MacMillan Fellow in the Multiscale Human program.
+This research is also based on work supported by a CIFAR Catalyst Award.

 AC’s research is enabled through the Noé Heart Centre Laboratories, which are gratefully supported by the Rachel Charitable Trust via Great Ormond Street Hospital Children’s Charity (GOSH Charity).
 The Noé Heart Centre Laboratories are based in The Zayed Centre for Research into Rare Disease in Children, which was made possible thanks to Her Highness Sheikha Fatima bint Mubarak, wife of the late Sheikh Zayed bin Sultan Al Nahyan, founding father of the United Arab Emirates, as well as other generous funders.